 Find How Isaiah Talks about Christ

-This is probably the thing that helped me most with Isaiah this week.
+This is probably the thing that has helped me most with Isaiah.
 Nephi, in 1 Nephi says this about Isaiah:

 23 … but that I might more fully persuade them to believe in the Lord their Redeemer I did read unto them that which was written by the prophet Isaiah; for I did liken all scriptures unto us, that it might be for our profit and learning.